twcapps/vue-typescript-boilerplate/README.md

 # vue-webpack

-> A Vue.js Typescript boilerplate
+> A Vue.js Typescript boilerplate with Webpack 3, Vue-Typed, Vuex, Vue-router and localisation

 ## Build Setup